Skip to main content

 To enable a new model:

-1. Click Add Model next to the provider
+1. Click Add Model next to the provider.

-2. Enter the Model ID (the exact identifier used by the provider's API, e.g. claude-opus-4-7, gpt-5, gemini-3-pro)
+2. Enter the Model ID (the exact identifier the provider's API uses, e.g. claude-opus-4-7, gpt-5, gemini-3-pro).

-3. Set a friendly Display Name and optional description
+3. Set a friendly Display Name and optional description.

-4. Save
+4. Save.

 Add Custom Model dialog: provider picker, Model ID, Display Name, Description